Thamee got national acclaim for its Burmese food. Now it wants to become a model for racial justice.

 The time and sweat paid off, with an armful of awards.
 Eater DC anointed Thamee 2019’s restaurant of the year, Thrillist featured it as one of a dozen best new restaurants nationally, and I flagged it in the Top 10 list of my last fall dining guide.

-Jacobson attributes any success she’s had as an entrepreneur to relationships — “collaboration over competition,” she says.
+Jacobson attributes any success she has had as an entrepreneur to relationships — “collaboration over competition,” she says.
 But she says she still has to fight for even a “side seat” at the table.
-At a May conference call with industry veterans, she was the only female representative, and had to ask to participate.
+On a May conference call with industry veterans to discuss rent and other issues, she was the only female representative, and had to ask to participate.

 The activist practices what she preaches.
 Her main investors are all people of color, as are all but one of her 13 employees.
 Looking for the perfect wine to go with your Burmese fried chicken?
-If beverage director Richard Sterling or sommelier Erica Christian isn’t around, assistant beverage director Danielle Moreno can steer you to, say, a rosé made by a black vintner.
-Sterling is Jamaican American, Christian identifies as a queer black woman, and Moreno refers to herself as Filipina American with Mexican heritage.
+If beverage director Richard Sterling isn’t around, assistant beverage director Danielle Moreno can steer you to, say, a rosé made by a Black vintner.
+Sterling is Jamaican American, and Moreno refers to herself as Filipina American with Mexican heritage.

 In Jacobson’s restaurant, which she and her mother co-own with Eric Wang, she’s banned “hey, guys” as a greeting.
 This is not about being politically correct, says Jacobson.
 “This is about making people feel safe and comfortable.”
 No one on staff makes less than $17.50 an hour, a detail made possible by a flat 30 percent added to the base price of whatever the restaurant sells.
 Gratuities are history.
 The #Flat30 initiative, effective July 17, also supports health care, professional development and, after a year of service, profit-sharing.
 The goal, says Jacobson, is “a livable wage.”